A screencap from Canipre's website

-I also told them that it was disheartening to see a company the champions intellectual property rights to pirate someone else's creative work.
+I also told them that it was disheartening to see a company that champions intellectual property rights to pirate someone else's creative work.

 I ended up getting a flurry of phone calls and e-mails from a guy named Barry Logan.

 Logan claimed that the company used a 3rd party vendor to develop their website and that the vendor had purchased the image from an image bank.

 I pointed out to Logan that if that was true, he had basically paid his vendor to rip off other people's creative work.
 Logan told me that he would contact his web provider and have the image removed.
 He also told me that he would provide me with the name of the website developer and the name of the image bank where they obtained my photo.